Economic history of China before 1912: Qing Economic Collapse

 Following the Taiping Rebellion, some Manchu nobles acknowledged that reforms were necessary.
 They instituted the Self-Strengthening Movement, which undertook limited modernizations primarily aimed at China's military industry.
 The army was reequipped and a modern standing navy developed.
 Most of the Manchu nobility opposed these developments, including the limited industrialization that accompanied them.
+The Self-Strengthening Movement also lifted the late Qing ban on mining.

+Historically, Chinese governments had budgetary surpluses.
+After the Sino-Japanese War of 1894-1895, the Qing began to run budget deficits and accumulated large amounts of debt.
+This trend of budget deficits and growing debt continued through the Republic of China period and ended after the Chinese Civil War when the Communists established a policy of balancing the budget or running a surplus.

-After defeat by the Japanese in 1894, the movement became discredited.
+After defeat by the Japanese in 1894, the Self-Strengthening movement became discredited.
 In 1911, the Xinhai Revolution overthrew the Manchus and established the Republic of China.
 The attendant era of warlords and civil war accelerated the decline of the Chinese economy, whose percentage of the world gross domestic product rapidly fell, although at the time Europe and United States also went through Industrial and Technological Revolution that jumped up their share.